Wednesday, April 24

 Open House (4/13)

 The School of Engineering will be participating in the Rutgers University Admitted Student Open House.
-If you are not able to make it to any of the events listed above, this is the final event for admitted students.
+If you are not able to make it to any of the events listed below, this is a great event for admitted students.
 You will get to visit various departments and see other University partners and student services across campus.
+For more details, please go to http://soe.rutgers.edu/openhouse.